Nissan VQ engine

-The VQ is a family of V6 24V automobile engines developed by Nissan with displacements varying from 2.0 L to 4.0 L. It is an aluminum block DOHC 4-valve (per cylinder) design with aluminum heads.
-It is fitted with Nissan's EGI/ECCS sequential multi-point fuel injection (MPFI) system.
-Later versions feature various implementations of variable valve timing and replace MPFI with direct fuel injection (marketed as NEO-Di).
-The VQ series engine was honored by Ward's 10 Best Engines list almost every year from the list's inception.
-The VQ series replaced the VG series of engines.
+The VQ is a family of V6 automobile petrol engines developed by Nissan and produced in displacements varying from 2.0 L to 4.0 L. Designed to replace the VG series, the all-aluminium 4-valve per cylinder DOHC design debuted with Nissan's EGI/ECCS sequential multi-point fuel injection (MPFI) system.
+Changes from the VG engine include switching to a timing chain from a timing belt, and relocating the water pump from the outside of the engine to inside the timing cover where the pump is driven by the timing chain.
+Later versions featured various improvements, such as variable valve timing, and NEO-Di designated VQ engines replace MPFI with direct fuel injection.

+The VQ series engine was honored in a record 14-straight selections by Ward's 10 Best Engines from the list's inception until 2008.